Common rail: History

 Common rail engines have been used in marine and locomotive applications for some time.
 The Cooper-Bessemer GN-8 (circa 1942) is an example of a hydraulically operated common rail diesel engine, also known as a modified common rail.

 The common rail system prototype for automotive engines was developed in the late 1960s by Robert Huber of Switzerland, and the technology was further developed by Dr. Marco Ganser at the Swiss Federal Institute of Technology in Zurich, later of Ganser-Hydromag AG (est. 1995) in Oberägeri.

 The first common-rail-Diesel-engine used in a road vehicle was the MN 106-engine by East German VEB IFA Motorenwerke Nordhausen.
 It was built into a single IFA W50 in 1985.
 Due to a lack of funding, the development was cancelled and mass production was never achieved.

-The first successful use in a mass production vehicle began in Japan by the mid-1990s.
-Dr. Shohei Itoh and Masahiko Miyaki of the Denso Corporation, a Japanese automotive-parts manufacturer, developed the common rail fuel system for heavy-duty vehicles and turned it into practical use on their ECD-U2 common rail system mounted on the Hino Ranger truck and sold for general use in 1995.
+The first successful mass production vehicle with common rail, was sold in Japan in 1995.
+Dr. Shohei Itoh and Masahiko Miyaki of the Denso Corporation developed the ECD-U2 common rail system, mounted on the Hino Ranger truck.
 Denso claims the first commercial high-pressure common rail system in 1995.

-Modern common rail systems, although working on the same principle, are governed by an engine control unit, which opens each injector electrically rather than mechanically.
-This was extensively prototyped in the 1990s with collaboration between Magneti Marelli, Centro Ricerche Fiat, and Elasis.
-After research and development by the Fiat Group, the design was acquired by the German company Robert Bosch GmbH for completion of development and refinement for mass production.
-In hindsight, the sale appeared to be a strategic error for Fiat, as the new technology proved to be highly profitable.
-The company had little choice but to sell Bosch a licence, as it was in a poor financial state at the time and lacked the resources to complete development on its own.
-In 1997, they extended its use for passenger cars.
-The first passenger car to use the common rail system was the 1997 model Alfa Romeo 156 with a 2.4-L JTD engine, and later that same year, Mercedes-Benz introduced it in their W202 model.
-In 2001, common rail made its way into pickup trucks with the 6.6 liter Duramax LB7 V8 used in Chevrolet Silverado and GMC Sierra HD models.
-Dodge and Cummins implemented this in 2003, and Ford adopted this technology in 2008 with the Navistar-built 6.4L Powerstroke.
-Today, all diesel pickup trucks use common rail systems.
+Modern common rail systems are governed by an engine control unit, which controls injectors electrically rather than mechanically.
+Prototyped in the 1990s by Magneti Marelli, Centro Ricerche Fiat in Bari, and Elasis, with further development by physicist Mario Ricco Fiat Group.
+Unfortunately Fiat were in a poor financial state at this time, so the design was acquired by Robert Bosch GmbH for refinement and mass production.
+The first passenger car to use this system was the 1997 Alfa Romeo 156 with a 2.4-L JTD engine, and later that same year, Mercedes-Benz introduced it in their W202 model.
+In 2001, common rail injection made its way into pickup trucks with the introduction of the 6.6 liter Duramax LB7 V8 used in the Chevrolet Silverado HD and GMC Sierra HD.
+In 2003 Dodge and Cummins launched common rail engines, and Ford followed in 2008 with the 6.4L Powerstroke.
+Today almost all non-commercial diesel vehicles use common rail systems.

 Applications

 The common rail system is suitable for all types of road cars with diesel engines, ranging from city cars (such as the Fiat Panda) to executive cars (such as the Audi A8).
-The main suppliers of modern common rail systems are BOSCH, Delphi Technologies, Denso, and Siemens VDO (now owned by Continental AG).
+The main suppliers of modern common rail systems are Bosch, Delphi Technologies, Denso, and Siemens VDO (now owned by Continental AG).